top of page

 For clarity, we have embedded the letters R and L on the bottom of each HIGH RISER part to indicate which side of the Land Rover Expedition Rack they will attach to - left being the driver's side and the right being the passenger side (US).

-To install the HIGH RISERS, you will only remove the two vertical bolts (5 and 6 - see below) from each HIGH RISER.
+To install the HIGH RISERS, you will only remove the two vertical bolts 5 and 6 - see chart above) from each HIGH RISER.

-The Rack Bolt (6 - see below) is shipped with a temporary square nut that can be recycled.
-The Rack Bolt is the primary connection point to the vehicle that replaces the existing bolt and connects the HIGH RISERS to the captive nut inside the Expedition Rack's outer track.
+The RACK BOLT (6) is the primary connection point to the vehicle that replaces the existing bolt and connects the HIGH RISERS to the captive nut inside the Expedition Rack's outer track.

-The Elbow to Riser Bolt (5 - see below) is threaded into the Riser and will also be removed for installation.
+The ELBOW TO RISE BOLT (5) (see below) is threaded into the RISER and will also be temporarily be removed for installation.

 Rack-Rail-Mount-CU.png